Skip to Content

 • Blade

 3. Check the muffler.
-The muffler significantly reduces the engine noise, but the noise produced can increase when it is damaged.
-For some lawnmowers, you can also exchange the stock muffler for a better version that makes your machine quieter.
+The muffler significantly reduces the engine noise, but the noise produced can increase when damaged.
+For lawnmowers, you can exchange the stock muffler for a better version that makes your machine quieter.

 4. Protect your ears.
 Protect your ears by using adequate hearing protection like earmuffs or earplugs.

 5. Sharpen Lawnmower Blades: Make sure that you regularly sharpen your lawnmower blades.
-With sharp blades, the mower needs less power to cur the grass, and such the engine will produce less noise.
-A well sharpened blade also cuts the grass much better.
+With sharp blades, the mower needs less power to cut the grass, and the engine will produce less noise.
+A well-sharpened blade also cuts the grass much better.

 Additional concerns: